vikashmadhow/esql/src/main/resources/esql-language-definition.md

  * Metadata in ESQL is a comma-separated list of attributes surrounded by curly
  * parentheses ({}) with each attribute consisting of a name-expression pair.
  * Metadata can beattached to a table and to its columns.
 For instance this is
- * a `create table` statement which defines metadata attributes on both the table
+ * a `create table` translation which defines metadata attributes on both the table
  * and its columns:
  *
  *      create table com.example.S(